AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Container log collection/Use the console to collect Kubernetes text logs in DaemonSet mode.md

 **Note:**

 -   The preceding labels are retrieved by using the docker inspect command.
 These labels are not the labels that are specified in a Kubernetes cluster.
--   The preceding environment variables are the environment variables that you have specified to start containers.
+-   The preceding environment variables are the environment variables that you specified to start containers.

 ## Limits